Huang Chia-chi

 Huang Chia-chi (黃嘉琪 (Huáng Jiāqí); born 26 January 1979) is a Taiwanese badminton player who competed for the Chinese Taipei at the 1996 and 2000 Summer Olympics.
 Huang later represented Australia in the international tournament, and competed at the 2010 Commonwealth Games.
 She has won the New Zealand Open and Australian Open in 2004 and 2006.
-Huang was awarded as the Sportswomen of the Year by the Badminton Victoria in 2006 and 2007.
+Huang was awarded the Sportswomen of the Year by the Badminton Victoria in 2006 and 2007.
 Her sister Huang Chia-hsin is also a badminton player.